danhowarthgov/content-ur-services-week-21/README.md

 * Damien Middleditch (head of content design, HMCTS) – <a href="https://twitter.com/devilmaycare666">@devilmaycare666 on Twitter</a>

 Contact us on Twitter or find us on the <a href="https://ukgovernmentdigital.slack.com/">UK cross-government Slack</a>.

+## Other content and user research meetups

+* <a href="https://github.com/danhowarthdwp/content-ur-concon-10">ConCon 10, 19 May 2021</a>